dippersauce/Batch-Install-Basics/README.md

 Below the array it runs ```apt-get install``` on each one, so make sure the string you enter is the proper name of the package.
 The ```-y``` flag automatically says 'YES' to 'Are you sure you wish to install X?' to save you having to watch the script and wait to confirm each one.

+PPa's can be added with the PPA array, simply add ppa:"example" to the array to add it to the list.

+A list of reccomended packages will be included in release 0.6.

 Once you're happy with what it's going to do, return to the console and make the file executable if it's not already.

 ```